How to Protect Yourself From the Flu

 How about kids?

-Now that children are back in school and families are gathering again, there is going to be more exposure to the flu.
 Kids are often how a virus gets into a household, because they are around other kids and more likely to catch it.
-So even if the adults may be being careful, this could be a big year for the flu because it’s going to be generated by kids who are going to come home and give it to their parents.
+So even if the adults may be being careful, the flu can be generated by kids who are going to come home and give it to their parents.

 The vaccine will keep families and kids safe — especially multigenerational families.